databricks-migrations/hadoop-profiler/README.md

 To use the default data masker, uncomment the SEARCH_REPLACE parameter.
 Modify the sed.txt file as required.

-NOTE: To ensure the data can be analyzed properly, ensure hosts have an obfuscated and unique value:
+NOTE: To ensure the data can be analyzed properly, obfuscated hostnames and IPs must be unique:
 - For IP addresses, set up a replacement rule to substitute a subset of the leading numbers of the address e.g. first 2 decimals in address
 - For hostnames, set up a replacement rule to substitute host domains, or prefix